Candied Ginger Recipe: How to Make it Easy & Delicious at Home

 It’s easy to make candied ginger at home with just a few staples:

 • Ginger: If you’re going to use ginger, choose young ginger because it’s less fibrous and more tender.
 The flavor of organic ginger is considered to be the best.
+Organic ginger is tougher and has a stronger flavor, while non-organic ginger has more water content and is milder.

 • Sugar: White sugar is best for a brilliant hue, but brown and coconut sugar offer interesting flavor variations.